midhunjyothis/conversational-intelligence-layer/README.md

 docs/ → specs, adapters, and privacy guides

 ### 🚀 Goal
-Return actionable feedback within 150 ms latency and help users communicate with clarity and empathy — **not just correctness.**
+Return actionable feedback within 150 ms latency and help users communicate with clarity and empathy, **not just correctness.**